asfm2003/HagenApp/README.md

 # Hagen_App

-We developed an App for students to adjust when moving to a new country or city.
-This app shows all the things a student needs to settle in a new place wether it's the emergency contacts, university contact persons, grocery stores, hospitals etc. This app is inspired from my personal story, when I faced issues when moving to Austria for my semester exchange.
-The name comes from the city I was in "Hagenberg".
+We are developing an App for students to adjust when moving to a new country or city.
+This app shows all the things a student needs to settle in a new place wether it's the emergency contacts, university contact persons, grocery stores, hospitals etc. It also includes a real time translation and suggested response feature to help interact with locals in their language.
+This app is inspired from my personal story, when I faced issues when moving to Austria for my semester exchange.
+The app name is inspired from the city I was in "Hagenberg".

 ## Getting Started